SurveyGizmoOfficial/PHP_SurveyGizmo_Api/README.md

 ```

 ###### Paging Collections
-Sometimes you will need to page through collecitons of objects.
-To accomidate this use tha optional $options agrument on any fetch method;
+Sometimes you will need to page through collections of objects.
+To accommodate this use the optional $options argument on any fetch method;
 ```php
 $options = array( 'page' => 3, 'limit' => 100 );
 $surveys = SurveyGizmo\Survey::fetch($filter,$options);